mwdata-science/website/content/_index.md

 ---
-title: "Malawi Data Science School 2021"
+title: "Malawi Data Science Bootcamp 2021"
 date: "2020-01-20"
-description: "Malawi's first Data Science School"
+description: "Malawi's first Data Science Bootcamp"
 draft: false
 identifier: "main"
 ---

 # Welcome!

-Malawi Data Science School 2021 is the first of its kind in Malawi: For a whole week, regional experts, young talents and international guests are meeting around the subject of Data Science.
+Malawi Data Science Bootcamp 2021 is the first of its kind in Malawi: For a whole week, regional experts, young talents and international guests are meeting around the subject of Data Science.

-In the lead-up to the **Data Science School**, a week of tutorials in Python and Data Science takes place, the **Python Week of Code**.
+In the lead-up to the **Data Science Bootcamp**, a week of tutorials in Python and Data Science takes place, the **Python Week of Code**.

 Read more in our [Call for Participation](/cfp/)